 I highly recommend that you bring in parent volunteers for this part of the project.
 You’re dealing with boiling water, and the jars get really hot, so it’s nice to have a parent there to make sure that no one gets hurt or makes a huge mess.

 In the past, I used a $5 coffee maker from Walmart, but it took a long time to make enough water for each student.
 I suggest borrowing a larger kettle from a friend, or buying from the Amazon link above.
 Also, sometimes you can fit two snowflakes in one jar at a time AND you can reheat the mixture to use again by microwaving it for about 5 minutes.
-If you’re lucky enough to find someone with a commercial size kettle (usually used for boiling water for coffee or hot chocolate), that’s even better!
+If you’re lucky enough to find someone with a commercial sized kettle (usually used for boiling water for coffee or hot chocolate), that’s even better!

-I incorporate three main math concepts during this project,: symmetry, measurement, and data.
+I incorporate three main math concepts during this project: symmetry, measurement, and data.
 This is a great way to reinforce the math standards that they’ve already learned, or teach them for the first time.
 Project-based learning is SO flexible!

 ELA is fairly easy to incorporate into any project-based learning activity.
 In this one, we focus on the following skills: